Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

 div p
 ```

 By placing a space between the selectors, you get all p elements that are inside of a div element.
-The space denotes “descendants”.
-They don’t have to be direct children, but anywhere inside of the element.
+The space denotes "descendants".
+They don't have to be direct children, but anywhere inside of the element.

 ```css
 div > p
 ```

-By placing a “greater than” sign between the selectors you get all p elements that are direct children of a div element.
+By placing a "greater than" sign between the selectors you get all p elements that are direct children of a div element.

 ```css
 div + p
 ```

-By placing a “plus” sign between the selectors, you get all p elements that directly follow a div element.
+By placing a "plus" sign between the selectors, you get all p elements that directly follow a div element.

 ```css
 div, p